On this page, learn how to manage people's expectations around time commitments and boundaries in lived experience work.

-If you communicate this clearly at the start, you will minimise the potential for disappointment or misunderstandings – both for the people participating in the activity and for staff.
+If you communicate this clearly at the start, you'll minimise the potential for disappointment or misunderstandings – both for the people in the activity and for staff.

 Be clear about how much time you need from people for your project.
 For example, if you're asking them to be on a steering group, communicate dates ahead of each meeting as early as possible, including start and finish times.
 You could even set these up to a year in advance.

 Bear in mind that participants will need to factor in travel time, especially if meetings or groups are far away.
-Many of the people who participate will have work, family or caring responsibilities so giving as much notice as possible will show that you respect those other commitments.
-Think about start and end times that take this into account.
+Many of people will have work, family or caring responsibilities.
+Give as much notice as possible to show that you respect those other commitments.
+Think about start and end times to take this into account.

 Think about the best time of day for the types of participants you want to reach.
-For example, early mornings might be difficult for people who take medication and/or have family commitments.
+For example, early mornings might be difficult for people who take medication or have family commitments.

 It's important to be 'human' in these circumstances, but it's also vital to maintain professional boundaries and be very clear about the remit of your role.

 Avoid giving out your personal contact details.
 Instead, have a list of resources and organisations to hand, so you can direct people to more appropriate and longer-term sources of support.
 These could include: